-As you know Recycle IT help households and organisations across many sectors recycle electrical, electronic and pure metal equipment.
-This doesn’t mean we are free from the single use plastics.
+As you know Recycle IT help households and organizations across many sectors recycle electrical, electronic and pure metal equipment.
+This doesn’t mean we are free from the single-use plastics.
 Plastics arrive as part of collection sometimes hidden away in the bottom of bags and boxes.

 The amount of plastic waste in general from the business sector has doubled over the last 10 year, with single-use coffee cups a growing concern according to an Environmental Protection Agency (EPA) report released in late 2018.

 Repak through a recent audit estimates that 550,000 cups per day are placed on the Irish market with this number expected to grow.
 Most of these drinks cups are lined with a plastic film (polyethylene – PE) making them harder to recycle.

 Note: As you will also see above metal and hazardous waste (which includes electrical items and batteries) are included in both the black and green bins.
 These items can be recycled and should not be placed in the bin.

 Recycle IT have assembled a range of tips to help reduce or help eliminate single-use plastic in organizations.
 We hope these tips help reduce the quantities of single-use plastic accumulated in organizations in which we work, volunteer or support.
 These tips can over time lead to reduced demand for disposable, single-use plastic.

 Measure your plastic.

 As with energy, water, and general waste you can measure single-use plastic in your organization.
 If you can measure usage, you can manage usage.
 Start by auditing plastic usage within the organization to see what changes can be made.
 List the usage simple to complex.

 Start by determining which kinds of plastics your organization class as “single-use and maybe produce a plastics policy, to understand the scope of work, how much plastic is used and where they are sourced.